Shaktism: Vasant Panchami

 Vasant Panchami is the most important festival dedicated to Goddess Saraswati, the consort of Lord Brahma and the goddess of arts, knowledge, and wisdom, who was a significant deity in Vedic India and embodies sound and speech.
-The festival is celebrated in late January or early February on the fifth day of spring, when devotees perform Saraswati Puja, and it is especially significant for students, writers, musicians, and other learners, who honor her with books, pens, and learning rituals.
+The festival is celebrated in late January or early February on the fifth day of spring, when devotees perform Saraswati Puja, and it is especially significant for students, writers, musicians, and other learners, who honour her with books, pens, and learning rituals.
 Young children often write on their first letters on this day.

 Diwali and others

-Lakshmi Puja is a part of Durga Puja celebrations by Shaktas, where Laksmi symbolizes the goddess of abundance and autumn harvest.
+Lakshmi Puja is a part of Durga Puja celebrations by Shaktas, where Laksmi symbolises the goddess of abundance and autumn harvest.
 Lakshmi's biggest festival, however, is Diwali (or Deepavali; the "Festival of Lights"), a major Hindu holiday celebrated across India and in Nepal as Tihar.
 In North India, Diwali marks the beginning of the traditional New Year, and is held on the night of the new moon in the Hindu month of Kartik (usually October or November).
 Shaktas (and many non-Shaktas) celebrate it as another Lakshmi Puja, placing small oil lamps outside their homes and praying for the goddess's blessings.
 Diwali coincides with the celebration of Kali Puja, popular in Bengal, and some Shakta traditions focus their worship on Devi as Parvati rather than Lakshmi.